1077_HP

 Editor's Notes

-The charter is almost a verbatim replica of Otto II's 983 confirmation charter (see the document here).
+The charter is almost a verbatim replica of Otto II's 983 confirmation charter (see doc.
+983_OP).

 The charter, however, presents great difficulties in determining its authenticity and dating.